PrometheanDissident/prometheandissident.github.io/pages/race.md

 All of this suggests that from a biological or population genetics perspective, there is a level of use to using race as a category.
 It is simple, it corresponds already to most people's folk understandings of race, and it also corresponds to actual genetic differences between populations.
 There is a second argument against the usage of race as a category in science, and that is the concern that it can be used to legitimate oppression and claims of superiority.
 This argument was already addressed in a previous section.

 Additionally, from a medical perspective, having consistent racial classifications can provide some value.
 Pharmacogenetics research has very inconsistent race and ethnic classification due to racial definitions differing between various studies.
 Common taxonomy of geographic ancestry could produce reproducible research and clinical implementation of its results<ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6612983/</ref>.
 There may be some benefit in using traditional folk categories if they allow for good identification by a doctor or good self-identification of one's ethnic origin, and hence of one's genetic propensities from a medical perspective.

+*<span style="background-color:lightcoral">Discuss research which uses k-means clustering and what groups emerge from adding more k-means to genetic data. https://thuletide.wordpress.com/2020/06/29/a-race-by-race-breakdown-of-human-genetic-diversity-illustrated-guide-for-novices/</span>

 ## Implications